Table of Contents

 5. Financial Constraints: Internationalization initiatives may require significant investment, which can be a challenge for institutions with limited resources.

-Strategies for Success in internationalization of higher education
+Best Strategies for Success in internationalization of higher education

 1. Develop Strategic Partnerships: Identify and develop strategic partnerships with reputable international institutions.